-- The materials include lessons that are written in a systematic format that aligns with the TEKS for the grade level, including decoding words with short, long, or variant vowels, trigraphs, and blends; decoding words with silent letters; decoding multi-syllable words with many syllable patterns, decoding compound words and contractions, spelling one-syllable and multisyllable words with various patterns, and spelling words with a variety of syllable patterns, prefixes, suffixes, and silent letters.
+• The materials include lessons that are written in a systematic format that aligns with the TEKS for the grade level, including decoding words with short, long, or variant vowels, trigraphs, and blends; decoding words with silent letters; decoding multi-syllable words with many syllable patterns, decoding compound words and contractions, spelling one-syllable and multisyllable words with various patterns, and spelling words with a variety of syllable patterns, prefixes, suffixes, and silent letters.
 The lesson plans follow a systematic approach of simpler to more complex sound-spelling patterns.
-For example, in the first lesson for grade 2, students begin with one lesson that reviews sounds and spelling patterns for the common letters M, P, S, T, and A. Later lessons teach more complex sound-spelling rules for blends and digraphs similarly.
-Then, by the end of grade 2, students have followed this same format for sound-spelling relationships in multi-syllable words, words containing a base word and suffixes, complex patterns for silent letters within words, and multi-syllable words with various syllable patterns. - As the TEKS outlines, grades 2 and 3 lessons include a systematic sequence for introducing grade-level sound-spelling patterns.
-Examples of this systematic sequence can be found in
+For example, in the first lesson for grade 3, students begin with one lesson that reviews sounds and spelling patterns for the common letters M, P, S, T, and A. Later lessons teach more complex sound-spelling rules for blends and digraphs similarly.
+Then, by the end of grade 3, students have followed this same format for sound-spelling relationships in multi-syllable words, words containing a base word and suffixes, complex patterns for silent letters within words, and multi-syllable words with various syllable patterns.
+In addition to systematically sequenced daily lessons, the materials offer supplemental resources to introduce and develop sound-spelling patterns aligned to TEKS.
+For example, grade 3 includes lessons that begin with common phonemes and their sound